Corionis/ELS/artifacts/document/ideas.md

  * A Collection is the list of Items from scanning one or more libraries.
  * The Collection file is described by:
    - a list of the libraries

+ * A Group is an internal set of items in the same directory.
+Items are synchronized by group.
+   - This works for a movie and that directory's contents,
+   - and works for a TV show and a season directory.

 ---
 OLD: